SofianOthmane1/Stats_Learning/README.md

 # Stats_Learning

+Sofian Othmane
+MSc Data Science and Economics (UCL)

-Practical application of Statistical Learning theory
+Practical application of Statistical Learning theory adapted from the Statistical Learning module in the Economics MSc at UCL.